ghostnear/libstorm/README.md

 # Libstorm
-Simple C++ framework aimed for my ease of use.
+Simple C++ framework aimed for my own ease of use.
 I made it open-source so anyone else that wants to use it can.

 ## How to use

-Add the directory of the lib to your CMake project and include it using add_subdirectory.
+- Add the directory of the lib to your CMake project and include it using add_subdirectory.

 ## Requirements